kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 * resourceVersion: a string that identifies the common version of the objects returned by in a list.
 This value MUST be treated as opaque by clients and passed unmodified back to the server.
-A resource version is only valid within a single namespace on a single kind of resource.
+A resource version is only valid within a single kind of resource.
+For lists that explictly request items from a single namespace, the resource version is only valid within that namespace.

 Every simple kind returned by the server, and any simple kind sent to the server that must support idempotency or optimistic concurrency should return this